 NASA: National Aeronautics and Space Administration | TBD | Carefully read through the proposal guidelines until official guidance has been released from this agency as per NSPM-33 mandatory training requirements. |

-NSF: National Science Foundation | October 2025 | Senior/key personnel listed on the application for a research and development award are required to take the training.
+NSF: National Science Foundation | October 1, 2025 | Senior/key personnel listed on the application for a research and development award will be required to take the training starting in October 2025.

 |

 NIH: National Institutes of Health | October 2025 | The NIH has partnered with NSF, DOE and the DOD to develop the online research security training modules.
-The NIH aligns with the NSF regarding requirements. |
+The NIH requirements are expected to align with the NSF regarding requirements. |

 Federal Resources